-- We will ask you to give a urine sample for safety testing.
-We will give you the results of this test as soon as it becomes available. - You will be given a liver enzyme test, formerly called liver function test (LFT) to see if you have damage to your liver and if your liver is working well. - You will be asked some questions about yourself, such age, educational level and primary language. - You will take neuropsychological tests, which will take about 1 hour.
+- You will be given a liver enzyme test, formerly called liver function test (LFT) to see if you have damage to your liver and if your liver is working well. - You will be asked some questions about yourself, such age, educational level and primary language. - You will take neuropsychological tests, which will take about 1 hour.
 During the neuropsychological tests you will answer questions, list items (such as naming foods, or animals, or some other groups you know), and do simple tasks.
 You will be asked questions to see if you forget things, have difficulty understanding facts, or difficulty with your behavior and interacting with others. - Problems with thinking and decision making are an important effect of HIV-1 infection on the brain.
 These problems are known as neurocognitive impairment, and impact specific areas of brain functioning such as your ability to use your fingers and hands, concentrate, learn and remember, speak and write, think, solve problems and make decisions.
-When severe enough, these neurocognitive impairments have been classified into diagnoses, HIV Associated Neurocognitive Disorders, which is abbreviated as HAND.
-The diagnosis of HAND can go from least to most severe. - Your doctor makes a diagnosis of HAND by combining the results of neuropsychological testing, gathering data on other conditions that can impact brain functioning and therefore your thinking, and also seeing how these changes in thinking ability have affected your home, social and work life. - If you are a woman able to become pregnant, we will ask you to give a urine sample or have an additional 1 teaspoon (5mL) of blood drawn to see if you are pregnant.
+Neurocognitive impairment has been classified into diagnoses, HIV Associated Neurocognitive Disorders, which is abbreviated as HAND.
+The diagnosis of HAND can go from least to most severe. - The study team will determine if you have HAND and are eligible for the study based on combining the results of the neuropsychological testing, gathering data on other conditions that can impact brain functioning and therefore your thinking, and also seeing how these changes in thinking ability have affected your home, social and work life. - If you are a woman able to become pregnant, we will ask you to give a urine sample or have an additional 1 teaspoon (5mL) of blood drawn to see if you are pregnant.
 You will not be able to enroll in this study if you are pregnant.
 You will be told the result of the test when it becomes available. - You will be asked to complete some questionnaires that ask about how you are feeling, how well you are able to perform your daily activities and about your alcohol and drug use.